How to cheer on local SMEs this Small Business Saturday

 Small Business Saturday is an initiative launched in the USA back in 2010 by American Express.
 It has fast become a celebrated scheme in the UK too.
 It was set up to spread the word about small businesses and drive footfall during the festive season.

 5 ways to support small businesses

 1. Shout on social

-One of the most valuable things you can do for small businesses is big them up online or by word of mouth.
-So, get chatting about them on social media.
+One of the most valuable things you can do for small businesses is to big them up online or spread the word about their products and services.
+So, get chatting about your favourite businesses on social media.
 Creating a sense of community and solidarity is a must.

 Martin Coles-Evans of Bionic business Hargraves of Buxton, a Derbyshire tea room and homeware store, says:

 “Whether community to you means going to the pub, having street parties, helping the vulnerable or visiting your favourite local shop or café.
 Hargreaves of Buxton has a community feel to it, Buxton is a small town, so the community aspect is really important to us.”

 He added, “Our social media followers skyrocketed during the lockdown and social media has really been a lifeline for our business.”

 You can read more about Martin in our customer story How Hargreaves of Buxton tackled lockdown with tech.

 Platforms like Twitter, Facebook, and Instagram are vital tools for business owners as they offer a free way to promote products and services, and potentially access a wider customer base to show off stock, attract new followers, and generate more business.

 If you own a business and have so far resisted the temptation to open any social media accounts, just give it a try.
 Sign up and see how much you could boost your business following this winter.
 Make sure you big up your own favourite businesses too.
-It’s positive to be supportive of similar businesses who may have had a tough year like you.
+It’s positive to be supportive of similar businesses who may be having a tough time amidst the cost of living crisis.

 A quick and easy way to create interest around your business is to launch competitions on your social platforms.